trufflesuite/truffle/how-to-use.md

 #### interact with contract

-cfxtruffle also provide a command that enable us interact with a contract.
+cfxtruffle also provide a command that enable us interact with a contract convenient.

 ```sh
 $ cfxtruffle console  # run console in your project root, it will open a interactive console